 - Managed instance group

-Notice the instance group manager and the instance group are zone-specific resources—they reside inside a single zone.
-To deploy your application across multiple zones, you have to create those resources in each zone.
+The instance group manager and the instance group can be zone-specific or regional resources.
 The instance template, on the other hand, is a project-level resource that can be reused across multiple instance group managers in any zone, in any region; however, you might specify some zonal resources in an instance template, which restricts the use of that template to the zone where those zonal resources reside.

 With startup scripts, instance templates, instance group manager, and instance groups, you now have a system that can replace unhealthy instances with new ones.
 In the next section, you'll see one way in which you can define what an unhealthy instance is and how to detect it.

 At this point, the example application has almost all the tools it needs to be resilient.
 However, there is one piece missing—it needs a way of identifying instances that are unhealthy so it knows it should replace them.